Pete Alonso: Early life

+Peter Morgan Alonso was born on December 7, 1994, in Tampa, Florida.
 Alonso attended Jesuit High School in Tampa for his first two years of high school, and transferred to Henry B. Plant High School in Tampa to finish high school.
 He played lacrosse and football as a freshman before deciding to focus solely on baseball.
 For the baseball team, he was a third baseman.

+His grandfather, Peter Conrad Alonso, was a Spanish refugee who fled Barcelona during the Spanish Civil War to New York City through Ellis Island.
+He settled in Queens and became a Brooklyn Dodgers fan.
+He attended Jamaica High School but his education was cut short due to his military service in World War II from 1942 to 1945 but continued his education at New York University earning multiple degrees, where he met Anna (née Pirraglia, of Italian descent) whom he married in 1951.
+They then moved to Long Island, begetting three daughters and Peter Matthew, Pete Alonso's father, before resettling the family to Lancaster, Ohio in 1963.
+Later, his father met and married his mother, Michelle Lynn Alonso (née Morgan), an Ohio native who was a student-athlete at Ohio Wesleyan University having played college softball.

+College career

-He enrolled at the University of Florida, where he played college baseball for the Florida Gators as a first baseman.
+Alonso enrolled at the University of Florida, where he played college baseball for the Florida Gators as a first baseman.
 He was named All-Southeastern Conference in his freshman year.
-In 2014, he played collegiate summer baseball with the Madison Mallards of the Northwoods League, and in the summer of 2015, he played for the Bourne Braves of the Cape Cod Baseball League.
+In 2014, he played collegiate summer baseball with the Madison Mallards of the Northwoods League, and he was inducted into their Hall of Fame in 2024.
+In the summer of 2015, he played for the Bourne Braves of the Cape Cod Baseball League.
 In 2016, his junior year, he hit .374/.469/.659 with 14 home runs and 60 RBIs in 58 games.
 He competed for Florida in the 2015 and 2016 College World Series.